 \section{Introduction}

-Disordered systems of a various physical nature with different typical lengthscales play an important role in condensed matter physics.
+Disordered systems of a various physical nature with different typical length-scales play an important role in condensed matter physics.
 Among the systems with a disordered atomic configuration we find various alloys, amorphous semiconductors and diluted magnetics.
 Disordering at a nanoscale level is typical for arrays of semiconductor quantum dots and metallic heterostructures.
-Depending on the lengthscale, the disorder reveals itself in different experimental observables.
-For systems with an atomic length scale disorder, the electronic properties are the most interesting.
+Depending on the length-scale, the disorder reveals itself in different experimental observables.
+For systems with an atomic length-scale disorder, the electronic properties are the most interesting.
 For random arrays of nanometer-size and larger particles, the study of their optical response is a remarkably active field of research.

 There is a number of common approaches to describe the different phenomena in disordered systems.
 In particular, the approach of the coherent potential approximation (CPA) has been used for the description of the electronic system in the substitutional alloy model \cite{Soven:1967}, but it has also been applied in the description of the optical properties of disordered nanostructures.
 Nevertheless, there is a considerable difference in the type of the interaction (short-range hopping for electrons and long-range Coulomb interaction in the optics of nanostructures).
-One should also note that optics offers much larger set of observables; for example, the generation of high optical harmonics allows experimentalists to study many-particle Green's functions of photons.
+One should also note that optics offers much larger set of observables; for example, generation of high order optical harmonics allows experimentalists to study many-particle Green's functions of photons.
+Nowadays, the problem of theoretically describing and calculating the optical properties of such systems have gained interest because of progress in the technology of preparing novel materials \cite{Heilmann.mono}.
 For a theoretician working in the field of electronic structure, a description of the optical response provides an additional possibility to validate existing calculation schemes and it can be a good playground for the development of new methods.

-In this paper we consider a model describing disordered films of metallic particles.
-The optical properties of small metal particles in a dielectric host have already been investigated for a very long time.
-Inhomogeneity is common for these materials -- the shape, size and positions of inclusions in the matrix can be distributed in a random way.
-There exists a sizable number of models and theories devoted to the calculation of the optical response of such metal-dielectric composites.
-Nowadays, the problem of theoretically describing and calculating the optical properties of such systems have gained interest because of progress in the technology of preparing novel materials \cite{Heilmann.mono}.
-The possibilities of modern technology to fabricate samples with well controlled parameters allow to perform an accurate experimental verification of theories in this field.